dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 **• Do not feel well • Are exhibiting any symptoms of COVID-19: mild to severe respiratory illness with fever, cough and difficulty breathing, or other symptoms identified by the CDC.
  • Have been in contact with someone with COVID-19 in the last 14 days. • Are a high risk or vulnerable individual as described above.**

+We want to assure our members that we are also taking every precaution necessary and your safety is our main concern.
+All our staff members have been tested for Covid-19 and will continue to do so with monthly tests.
+The Academy will be thoroughly cleaned every night and commonly touched surfaces will be wiped down periodically throughout the day.
+In addition, the academy will get steam cleaned 3 times a week.
+We trust that everyone training is healthy and safe in order to come in and take class